siakaramalegos/responsive-images-demo/readme.md

 # Responsive Images

 Did you attend my talk on Responsive Images?
 This repo is the demo code, and below are the recommended resources!
+You can find the slides [here](https://siakaramalegos.github.io/responsive-images-slides/).
+They are provided as a convenience to the attendees, so please do not reuse them without my permission.

 ## Recommended Resources